 A completed website, content management system, and database are the sole property of the customer upon receipt of payment in full.
 Thereafter, upgrades and/or updates to the website, CMS, and database software are solely the responsibility of the customer, and any such updates performed by the customer are made at their own risk.
-If the customer purchases a website maintenance agreement from U.S.NEXT, or specifically requests and purchases maintenance services from us, we will perform the necessary periodic upgrades and updates to the customer's website, content management system, and database software.
+CMS updates are subject to the requirements specified under the “Security” section of this policy.
+If the customer purchases a website maintenance agreement from U.S.NEXT, or specifically requests and purchases maintenance services from us, we will perform the necessary periodic upgrades and updates to the customer’s website, content management system, and database software.

 Scheduled server maintenance will typically occur on Friday or Saturday evenings, between 10:00 PM CST and 2:00 AM CST.
 Whenever this maintenance requires an interruption of service, we will post a notice on our website at least two days in advance.
 Emergency maintenance is sometimes required, and may cause an unexpected interruption of service.
 We schedule maintenance windows for the following reasons: (1) Any time the configuration of a router, switch , or firewall is modified, there is the potential that network traffic could be interrupted.
 Any changes, upgrades, or updates that could potentially affect network traffic are made during a window, (2) Any updates/upgrades that have the potential to cause downtime or that require a restart to fully apply.
 The main reason for updates and upgrades is security.
 Secondary to that are new features and non-security bug fixes, (3) There are cases where a drive, fan, power supply, or other component may fail, but the equipment is able to still continue running (i.e. a component for which there is redundancy).
 However replacing the failed component often requires powering off the equipment.
 Also performance may be impacted while operating in this situation, so we try to replace the failed components as quickly as possible, (4) After a failover has occurred with a resource (storage, database, etc.), resetting the system to its normal state (i.e. failback) may cause system disruption.
 We must reset it back to its normal state to ensure redundancy in the event of a future failover, and (5) There are times, when we must relocate systems or cables within our datacenter.
 If the relocation has the potential to impact client systems, this work will be done during a maintenance window.